-The consolidated balance sheet includes the accounts of RMC, Gymno and Weeks at and for the fiscal year ended September 30, 2012.
+The consolidated balance sheet includes the accounts of RMC, Gymno and Weeks at December 31, 2012.
 All significant intercompany transactions and balances have been eliminated in consolidation.
 RMC and its subsidiaries (collectively the "Company") operate on a fiscal year ending September 30.